edeloya/unsilence-helper/README.md

 # unsilence-helper
-A windows installer for everything you'll need for https://github.com/lagmoellertim/unsilence and a helper wrapper script to help you run it.
+A windows installer for everything you'll need for <a href="https://github.com/lagmoellertim/unsilence"> Unsilence</a> and a helper wrapper script to help you run it.
 This was half a scripting exercise and half a tool for some friends who wanted to use this, but don't into computer.
 <br />
 <br />
-To install, just run _Install.bat_ once as Admin.
-Then place _Unsilence-Helper.bat_ in the same folder as the file you're aiming it at, double-click to run it, and follow the on-screen instrunctions to cut down videos/lectures that drag on unnecessarily! :)
+To install, just run <a href="https://github.com/edeloya/unsilence-helper/releases/latest/download/Installer.bat">_Install.bat_</a> once as Admin.
+Then place <a href="https://github.com/edeloya/unsilence-helper/releases/latest/download/Unsilence-Helper.bat">_Unsilence-Helper.bat_</a> in the same folder as the file you're aiming it at, double-click to run it, and follow the on-screen instrunctions to cut down videos/lectures that drag on unnecessarily! :)
 <br />
 <br />
 <br />